dipo0x/Thrift-contribution/README.md

 # Esusu-Confam-Ltd

+I went on a personal hackathon and built a monthly contribution (Esusu) 😅 API in less than 24 hours but I didn't add any payment gateway with NodeJS, Express JS, Mongoose, Bcryptjs and Passport JS

 A group would be created then folks join.
 When you Join the group, y'll be given a random number between 1 - 12 then once 12 people have joined, the contribution kicks off and people who join after would be assigned numbers subsequently (13, 14, 15)

 A group could be searchable, so I can tell someone else to join the group and it could also be hidden.
 Then it has maximum capacity.
 The group also has a fixed amount

 Then once you join, y'll begin to pay your contribution so once you hit the total amount you ought to pay, y'll be given your money
-Building this within 24 hours wasn't easy and I might not have written the best codes but you can learn a little bit of Node and Express JS from it
+Building this within 24 hours wasn't easy and I might not have written the best codes but you can learn a little bit of Node and Express JS from it.

 # Installation
 To install all the dependencies, type ```npm install``` in the root directory